AvonReppert/udkm/README.md

 # udkm
-a collection of python commands for data analysis in udkm group
+a collection of python modules for data analysis in udkm group

-The beginning of the documentation can be found here: https://udkm.readthedocs.io/en/latest/index.html
+The documentation including code examples can be found here: https://udkm.readthedocs.io/en/latest/index.html

 ## modules
-general functions and definitions for data analysis, which includes:
+This library is subdivided into modules that are adapted to the different experimental setups and
 - ```pxs``` : library for the X-ray diffraction setup using the Plasma X-ray source
-- ```moke```: routines for the MOKE setup in the femto-magnetism lab
+- ```moke```: routines for the trMOKE setup in the femto-magnetism lab
+- ```kmc3```:  data evaluation using the h5 files that come out of the xpp endstation at kmc3
 - ```tools```:  general functions, fits, constants and plot layouts
-- ```kmc3```:  data evaluation using the h5 files that come out of the xpp endstation at kmc3
-- ```sim```: material database and example for udkm1dsim code
+- ```sim```: general material database and example for udkm1dsim code
-- ```calc```: collection of more or less frequently used calculation scripts
+- ```calc```: general collection of more or less frequently used calculation scripts

 ## installation of the code